NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 effective configuration, querying a specific property value of a member zone, etc.  Because of the structure of catalog zones, it may not be possible to perform these queries intuitively, or in some cases, at all, using DNS QUERY.
-For example, it is not possible to enumerate the contents of a multi-valued property (such as the list of member zones) with a single QUERY.
+For example, it is not possible to enumerate the contents of a multivalued property (such as the list of member zones) with a single QUERY.
 Implementations are therefore advised to provide a tool that uses either the output of AXFR or an out-of-band method to perform queries on catalog zones.